UN chief mourns death of Archbishop Tutu of South Africa | www.lokmattimes.com

 UN chief mourns death of Archbishop Tutu of South Africa

-UN Secretary-General Antonio Guterres on Sunday mourned the death of Archbishop Desmond Tutu of South Africa, calling him a towering world figure for peace.
+United Nations, Dec 27 UN Secretary-General Antonio Guterres has mourned the death of Archbishop Desmond Tutu of South Africa, calling him a towering world figure for peace.

 Archbishop Tutu was a steadfast champion of multilateralism and had important roles, for example, as a distinguished member of the United Nations' Advisory Committee on Genocide Prevention, and on a High-Level Fact-Finding Mission to Gaza in 2008.
 In recent decades, Archbishop Tutu continued to fight passionately for action on many of the critical issues of today: poverty, climate change, human rights and HIV/AIDS, among others, he said.